-Several years ago on a cross-country flight I had the privilege of having a discussion with a college football coach.
+Several years ago, on a cross-country flight I had the privilege of having a discussion with a college football coach.
 He described a life of watching game film, sleepless nights, an active ulcer, and his employment measured by the win/loss record.
 We discussed why he does it.
-His answer was not surprising but it was meaningful.
+His answer was not surprising, but it was meaningful.
 He loved the challenge and he loved coaching young men toward excellence.

 At MinistryWave, we find ourselves in a variety of coaching roles.
 We may be leading emerging leaders, or maybe teammates that have come to the church staff from the marketplace.
 We might be coaching through dynamic ministry transitions or a ministry environment that is stuck.

 In every conversation I am grateful for the opportunity to dialog with ministry leaders.
 I started MinistryWave to leverage my experiences of over 30 years of staff ministry.
 My wife and son also coach leaders in a variety of areas.
 Maybe you or someone on your team needs some ministry coaching.
 Contact us for info on our approach.
 Do you need a coach?
 Give me a call at 616-403-5821 to talk about the possibilities where we could come alongside you.